shakfu/fs4m/README.md

-# Towards a modern fluidsynth~ external for Max/MSP
+# Fluidsynth externals for Max/MSP

-This project modernizes the original `fluidmax~` external for Max/MSP, originally created by Norbert Schnell at IRCAM and included in the `fluidsynth-1.1.7` distribution.
-The goal is to provide a fully functional fluidsynth implementation that works with Max 8/9 and `fluidsynth 2.4.4`.
+This project includes a number of in-development Max/MSP externals which work with [Fluidsynth](https://www.fluidsynth.org) `2.4.x`.
+MacOS versions are currently only available at this stage.

 ## Project History

-The development journey began with an attempt to update the original (Norbert Schnell) fluidmax code, but led to the discovery of Volker Böhm's existing working update of the former.
-After studying Volker's implementation[^1] (based on fluidsynth 1.0.8) from his [max-thirdParty_externals collection](https://github.com/v7b1/max-thirdParty_externals), the project was restarted with a clear focus on supporting fluidsynth 2.4.4
+The development journey began with an attempt to update the original `fluidmax~` code by Norbert Schnell at IRCAM that was included in source distributions of fluidsynth-1.1.7.
+Further research led to the discovery of Volker Böhm's `fluidsynth~` external based on modified fluidsynth 1.0.8 code.
+After studying Volker's implementation[^1] included in his [max-thirdParty_externals collection](https://github.com/v7b1/max-thirdParty_externals), the project was restarted with a clear focus on developing externals which support fluidsynth 2.4.x.

-[^1]: Volker Böhm's [fluidsynth~](https://github.com/v7b1/max-thirdParty_externals/tree/main/source/projects/fluidsynth_tilde) is based on a modified fluidsynth 1.0.8 code-base, and has a unique special power: self-contained compilation without external dependencies
+[^1]: Volker Böhm's [fluidsynth~](https://github.com/v7b1/max-thirdParty_externals/tree/main/source/projects/fluidsynth_tilde) has a unique special power: self-contained compilation without external dependencies!

 ## Included Externals